-The forecast analysis included the development of unconstrained and constrained busy day schedules for each year from 2022 to 2025.
+The forecast analysis included the development of busy day schedules for the unconstrained and constrained scenarios for each year from 2022 to 2025.
 The constrained schedules restricted the operations between 23:00-07:00 to 65 movements with some services being retimed out of this period or being removed entirely as they were no longer viable.
-The analysis found that overall, only 96.8% of total daily demand could be accommodated in 2025 due to the operating restrictions.
-This is equivalent to 24 daily aircraft movements.
+The analysis found that, overall, the night operating restrictions constrained scenario resulted in 40 fewer busy day flights (5.4%) in 2025 as a result of impacted night flights that could not be realistically retimed.

 Figure 3-2 summarises the effect of the operating restriction based on the 2025 schedule (similar patterns arise in the schedules for 2022-2024).
-The morning departures peak is shifted from the 06:00 hour to the 07:00 hour, and is more pronounced, while the evening arrivals peak is shifted from the 23:00 hour to the 22:00 hour due to the constraints of the operating restriction.
+The morning departures peak is shifted from the 06:00 hour to the 07:00 hour, and the total peak more pronounced, while the evening arrivals peak is shifted from the 23:00 hour to the 22:00 hour due to the constraints of the operating restriction.